taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/03-redux-architecture.md

 # leanpub-end-insert
 ~~~~~~~~

-In this part, you have colored your application and components with styling.
-The application should be in a representable state for none designers.
+In this part, you have applied styling for your application and components.
+It should be in a representable state now.
+You can find this part of the chapter in [the GitHub repository](https://github.com/rwieruch/taming-the-state-hn-app/tree/6cb35b024abb59a2192c8ac0bb700046a700d470).

 ### Part 4: Archive a Story

 Now you will add your first functionality: archiving a story.
 Therefore you will have to introduce Redux at some point to your application to manage the state of archived stories.
 I want to highly empahsize that it would work in plain React too.
 But for the sake of learning Redux, you will already use it at this point in time.

 First, the archiving functionality can be passed down to the `Story` component from your React root component.
 In the beginning, it can be an empty function.
-The function will be replaced later.
+The function will be replaced later when you will dispatch a Redux action.

 {title="src/index.js",lang="javascript"}
 ~~~~~~~~